 Please read SLO REP’s plans to ensure the health and safety of our students and staff during COVID-19.
 If you are uncomfortable with any of the guidelines laid out below (including mask-wearing) or you believe your child may not be able to adhere to the health and safety guidelines, please do not sign your child up for class this session.
 Thank you!

-Please Note: As California reopens in June, these guidelines may change, so please check back often for updates.
+Please Note: These guidelines may change so please check back often for updates.
 We’ll do our best to keep parents as up to date as possible with changes.

 Covid-19 Exposure: In this guide, you’ll find all the ways SLO REP is working to minimize the risk of COVID-19 exposure during class.
 However, it’s important that both students, parents/guardians, staff, and friends realize that we cannot guarantee that there will be no exposure to COVID-19 while at class.
 As you’ll read, we’re screening students and staff, cleaning and sanitizing more, and changing a lot of our policies to make sure the risk is as low as possible, but there’s always a chance of exposure.